nest-bots/bot-platform/README.md

 ### Usage

-> This module has to be used with one of the (not yet) supplied framework wrappers to be useful.
+> This module has to be used with one of the supplied framework wrappers to be useful.
 The specific usage of these modules will be explained in the relevant README.md files.

 In general, every module can be used with a specific Bot Instance (supplied by the framework wrappers) and a framework-specific configuration: